Fourman2004/Graphics/README.md

 # OpenGL Idea

 ## Worksheet 2
 For this project, I will use knowledge from [LearnOpenGL](https://learnopengl.com/) and [The Nature of code book](https://natureofcode.com/) to create a 3D fire system.
-You will be able to spawn the fire by pressing the space bar and move the camera with traditional W/A/S/D keyboard and Mouse controls.
+You will be able to spawn the fire by pressing s key and move the camera with traditional W/A/S/D keyboard and Mouse controls.

 This project, because it uses [LearnOpenGL](https://learnopengl.com/), will be using GLAD and GLFW3, and be in around 5 scripts: